Donovan Wilson (American football): Pre-draft

 Wilson underwent surgery for a sports hernia injury and was recovering throughout the pre-draft process.
 On March 4, 2019, he attended the NFL Scouting Combine, but did not participate in any running drills due to a core-muscle injury.
 On March 26, 2019, Wilson performed at Texas A&M's Pro Day, but still opted not to do any running drills.
 He drew interest from the Dallas Cowboys and met with safeties coach Greg Jackson and assistant Ken Amato.
-The majority of NFL draft analysts projected him to go undrafted, but be signed as an undrafted free agent.
+The majority of NFL draft analysts projected him to go undrafted, but he was drafted in the sixth round by the Dallas Cowboys.